 There is no on-site breakfast club or after-school care in the primary sense, but the library (The Learning Resource Centre) remains open for independent study before and after school.

 The A-Level Delta.
 Parents should note the contrast between GCSE and A-level performance.
-While the school adds immense value up to age 16, the Sixth Form outcomes are statistically below the England average for top grades.
+While the school adds immense value up to age 16, the current A-level dataset shows 40% of grades at A*-B, 10% at A*/A and an academic rank of 1,628th in England.
 High-flying academic students may need to be self-driven to achieve A*s at A-level.

 Oversubscription Reality.
 With nearly three applicants for every place, securing a spot is difficult.
 Living in Tolworth or Surbiton is almost essential.
 Families outside the immediate postcode area should have a realistic backup plan.